The only Dutch book to successfully overturn a full book ban:

 “The Dutch court has explicitly forbidden him from promoting his book or communicating with the media, which is unprecedented in the recent history of the ‘land of tulips’.”

-Freedom of Expression for Beginners, blog article based on the censorship ruling
+Freedom of Expression for Beginners, blog post based on the censorship ruling

 “The chilling effect of this is that authors no longer dare to publish for fear that even a single passage could lead to a ruling banning an entire book.
 Giltay even had to take his entire website offline.”

-Boekx Advocaten, from Giltay’s writ of summons in appeal
+Boekx Advocaten, Giltay’s writ of summons in appeal

 “The Cover-up General is a sobering eye-opener about what the Ministry of Defence and the Dutch State are capable of.”